ttbach/rfcs/text/0000-add-ts-to-ember-guides.md

 ## Detailed design

-> This is the bulk of the RFC.

 > Explain the design in enough detail for somebody familiar with the framework to understand, and for somebody familiar with the implementation to implement.
 This should get into specifics and corner-cases, and include examples of how the feature is used.
 Any new terminology should be defined here.

-At a high level, we need to incorporate information from https://docs.ember-cli-typescript.com/ in the Ember guides.
+At a high level, we need to incorporate explanatory information from https://docs.ember-cli-typescript.com/ in the Ember guides.

 Outline:
-1. List out all sections on the TS docs that can be incorporated into Ember guides.
-Pick the hardest section and then include an example of what that page could look like.
+1. Draw out proposal for what [the component state and actions page](https://guides.emberjs.com/release/components/component-state-and-actions/) would look like with the changes
 2. Include code samples of a toggle component that can switch between JS and TS, where the JS part is compiled from TS.
 Once selected, all examples will be in that language (default to JS).
-Example: https://firebase.google.com/docs/firestore/manage-data/add-data
+Example: https://firebase.google.com/docs/firestore/manage-data/add-data.
+Alternatively, if we want a less pronounced experience, we can add a TS checkbox instead of a TS tab.
 3. List out the explanatory texts that can be incorporated into Ember guides

-Examples can be toggled between TS and JS, with JS being compiled from TS, so it reduces maintenance cost.
+4. Examples can be toggled between TS and JS, with JS being compiled from TS, so it reduces maintenance cost.

 ## How we teach this

-> What names and terminology work best for these concepts and why?
-How is this idea best presented?
-As a continuation of existing Ember patterns, or as a wholly new one?

-> Would the acceptance of this proposal mean the Ember guides must be re-organized or altered?
-Does it change how Ember is taught to new users at any level?

-> How should this feature be introduced and taught to existing Ember users?
+Not sure if this section is necessary

 ## Drawbacks